2006 South Australian state election: Key Liberal seats

 The neighbouring district of Morialta had been held by former Liberal Tourism Minister Joan Hall since 1993.
-She was defeated by Labor's Lindsay Simmons, who received a 12 percent two party preferred swing, reclaiming the seat for Labor for the first time since 1975.
+She was defeated by Labor's Lindsay Simmons, who received a 12 per cent two party preferred swing, reclaiming the seat for Labor for the first time since 1975.

 In the outer north-east, the district of Newland had been won by Liberal Dorothy Kotz since 1989.
 After her decision to retire, the Liberals preselected police officer and local councillor Mark Osterstock.
-He was defeated by Labor's Tom Kenyon, who recorded a 12.5 percent two party preferred swing.
+He was defeated by Labor's Tom Kenyon, who recorded a 12.5 per cent two party preferred swing.

 Light, which contains Gawler and the outer northern suburbs, was recontested by sitting Liberal member and former Education Minister Malcolm Buckby.
-He was defeated by Labor candidate and Gawler Mayor Tony Piccolo, who received a 4.9 percent two party preferred swing.
+He was defeated by Labor candidate and Gawler Mayor Tony Piccolo, who received a 4.9 per cent two party preferred swing.
 This was the first time since 1944 that Labor had won the seat.

 The rural and outback district of Stuart was first won in 1997 by Liberal Graham Gunn, a 40-year member of parliament and former Speaker.
 As in 2002, he was challenged by Labor ministerial adviser Justin Jarvis.
-Unlike the Adelaide metropolitan area and the neighbouring seat of Giles, there was only a small swing of 0.7 percent to Labor, so Gunn managed to hang on with a margin of 0.6 percent.
+Unlike the Adelaide metropolitan area and the neighbouring seat of Giles, there was only a small swing of 0.7 per cent to Labor, so Gunn managed to hang on with a margin of 0.6 per cent.

 Key Labor seats

 The inner eastern suburbs district of Norwood, held for Labor by former Norwood mayor Vini Ciccarello, was expected to be a tough contest, particularly after the Liberal preselection of former Adelaide Crows footballer Nigel Smart.
-Ciccarello retained the seat picking up a 3.7 percent swing on the two party preferred vote.
+Ciccarello retained the seat picking up a 3.7 per cent swing on the two party preferred vote.

 The other Labor seat considered vulnerable was the neighbouring inner city district of Adelaide where high-profile Education Minister and former Lord Mayor Jane Lomax-Smith was challenged by Liberal Diana Carroll.
-Lomax-Smith comprehensively defeated Carroll with a 9.2 percent swing to Labor on the two-party preferred vote.
+Lomax-Smith comprehensively defeated Carroll with a 9.2 per cent swing to Labor on the two-party preferred vote.